 The active ingredient in iron fallout remover is thioglycolic acid which turns purple or red when it reacts with iron.
 Warning though, it smells pretty terrible and you should avoid breathing it in.
 Use it in a well ventilated area, use a protective mask and wear gloves.

-what is the best iron fallout remover?
+What is the best iron fallout remover?

 Bilt Hamber Korrosol is a great quality iron fallout remover that is excellent value for money.
 There are plenty of other options available as well.
-I personally have used Auto Finesse Iron Out and AutoGlym Magma as well which are solid quality.
+I personally have used Auto Finesse Iron Out and AutoGlym Magma as well which are good quality.